joao-frohlich/cpython/Doc/c-api/init.rst

 .. c:function:: wchar_t* Py_GetPythonHome()

-   Return the default "home", that is, the value set by :c:member:`PyConfig.home`, or the value of the :envvar:`PYTHONHOME` environment variable if it is set.
+   Return the default "home", that is, the value set by a previous call to :c:func:`Py_SetPythonHome`, or the value of the :envvar:`PYTHONHOME` environment variable if it is set.

    This function should not be called before :c:func:`Py_Initialize`, otherwise